cypherpunk-academy/2064/en/005_2021_Break-in in America.md

 In most cases, they also had readable names, such as www.torproject.org or www.google.com.
 </div>
 But not these ones.
-And she couldn't track where the data she sent to these addresses went either.
+She sent some data to these addresses, but she couldn't track where the data was going.
-On the way there they disappeared in a dark Internet cloud.
+On the way they disappeared in a dark Internet cloud.
-Marlene had no idea where the computers with these addresses were, what kind of machines they were.
+Marlene had no idea where the computers with these addresses were and what kind of machines they were.
 She thought about it for a moment and then opened a chat program.
 Her brother was online, and she typed the three addresses with three question marks behind them.
 Nothing else.
-After a few seconds, her brother disappeared.
+After a few seconds, her brother disappeared, without answering.
-Without answering.

 "Hmm," she thought.
 "If you ever need him...
 All right.